-For a transfer fee, S2 Yachts will extend warranty coverage to subsequent owners of PURSUIT models for the duration of the original warranty period.
+For a Transfer fee, S2 Yachts will extend warranty coverage to subsequent owners of PURSUIT models for the duration of the original warranty period.
+Please refer to the PURSUIT Limited Warranty Statement for the procedure to transfer the warranty.
 To take advantage of this program, notification of the change of ownership, including the new owner's name, address and telephone number together with the appropriate fee, must be sent to PURSUIT Fishing Boats, Customer Relations Department, 3901 St. Lucie Boulevard, Ft.
 Pierce, Florida 34946, within 30 days of the date of resale.